MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 Do you know what the anti-reflective treatment of sunglasses and prescription lenses is and what it is used for?

-Anti-reflective lenses capture reflections from every angle, helping to protect your eyes from UV rays and improving your clarity of vision.
+The anti-reflective lenses capture reflections from every angle, helping to protect your eyes from UV rays and improving your clarity of vision.

 BENEFITS:

-- Superior aesthetics.
+- Superior Aesthetics.

 - Greater transparency for better visibility of the eye from all angles.

-- Ultra-high UV protection.
+- High UV protection.

 - Scratch protection.